devinstincts/flights-search/README.md

 ## Flight Search App
-The objective of this App is to hit an endpoint to list flights according to a certain criteria and show the the results in a list view to the end user.
+The objective of this App is to hit an endpoint to list flights according to a certain criterion and show the results in a list view to the end user.

-The landing page calls the GET flights API with a certian criteria on the page load and displays the results in a list view.
+The landing page calls the GET flights API with a certain criteria on the page load and displays the results in a list view.
 CI has been configured using Travis and every commit to the master branch triggers a Travis build which runs the linting and test cases.
 In addition, Code Climate quality check has been configured for every commit on to the master branch.

 ## Tech/framework used